GracefulForm/w3css-template-creator/pages/start-here/template-setup/index.md

-# Introduction
+# Template Setup
 <!-- position: 2 -->

 ## 1. Files
-1. Create a file adn call it *index.html*
+1. Create a file and call it *index.html*
+2. Create a folder and call it *images*